 They asked me three questions.
 The first two questions were feelers for whether or not I had assets (home, rental properties, stock) or if I was self-employed.
 If I answered yes to either of those questions, I would’ve been quoted a higher price for my office visit.

 However, I answered no because I wanted to see how much it would cost for an average person with one W-2.

-Liberty Tax calls their tax refund advance the Easy Advance, and they can give you up to $1,300.
+Liberty Tax calls their tax refund advance the Easy Advance and give you $500, $800, $1,300 or $3,250.
 Unlike H&R Block, they’ll give you your return via direct deposit, a prepaid card or by a check you can pick up from the office.

 I called a local Liberty Tax just like I did when I dug up pricing for H&R Block.
 The representative on the phone also asked a series of questions: Was I self-employed?
 Did I have just one W-2?
 Did I have dependents?

 After answering yes to the W-2 and dependents questions, I was told that, for someone without dependents and just one W-2, the cost to do my taxes would be $215.
 If I was claiming the Earned Income Tax Credit and I had dependents, I would be charged around $400.

 Jackson Hewitt’s Express Refund Advance program will advance you up to $1,300.
 You have the choice of putting your advance on an American Express Serve prepaid card ($100, $200, $500, $750, $1,000 or $3,200), or you can have the advance deposited directly into a checking account.

 Like the other two tax companies, they require you to do your return in store to get the advance.